 Part 1 of this series covered medical-related advice that is meant to equip patients with the knowledge they need to manage their disease effectively as well as improve their quality of life and maintain good health.

 In Part 2, I move on to the spiritual tools, which every Productive Muslim cannot do without during any trial, including severe or sudden illness.
 Know that in spite of advances in modern medicine, the outcome of any treatment, progression of any disease, and how our entire body functions, lies within Allah’s dominion, not science or a world-renowned surgeon.
-He (glorified and exalted be He) is whom we turn to in times of need and supplicate with a sincere heart, expecting good.
+He is whom we turn to in times of need and supplicate with a sincere heart, expecting good.

 1. Make dua’a regularly.